 - The retail POS test automation has been particularly valuable during the global pandemic by allowing manual testers to focus their efforts on new solutions that were being introduced to help ensure the safety of our customers and essential retail associates.

 - We have been able to quickly trigger automated testing whenever a new version of vendor POS code was delivered to us.
 This has enabled us to more quickly validate the quality of the software and identify new defects faster.
 It accelerates the time to identify issues and to consequently deploy software to the stores.

 - Cost reductions

-- The automation of almost 500 retail POS regression test cases has allowed us to reduce the need to add manual testers for new initiatives.
+- The automation of over 600 retail POS regression test cases has allowed us to reduce the need to add manual testers for new initiatives.